FlakyBlueJay/mb_musicbrainzsync/README.md

 - Send tags to recordings, releases and release groups.
 - Choose to have separate tags to send for recordings, releases and release groups.
 - Find and replace while sending. (e.g. mapping your genre tags to MusicBrainz's default genre tags like "synth-pop" vs. "synthpop")
+- Import/export of plugin settings

 ### Planned
-- Import/export of plugin settings
 - The ability to get data from MusicBrainz as well as set.
-- "Smarter" way of handling tags.
-Right now it's either all or nothing on keeping your tags.
+  - Retrieval of ratings is in development.
 - Automatic submission of tags/ratings when you change them in MusicBee.

 ### Not planned